helloncanella/useAppState/README.md

 </div>
 ```

-`Counter` is responsible for the rendering of the count, while `AddOneButton` provides a button that simply adds one to this amount, once clicked.
+`Counter` is responsible for the rendering of the count, while `AddOneButton` provides a button that adds one to this amount, once clicked.
 Here, the prop `label` will be used only to differentiate the two counters.

 ```jsx
 function Counter({ label }) {